GoWebMe2020/thermostat_js/README.md

 1. Initial commit.
 2. code and tests for thermostat to start at 20 degrees, increase the temperature, decrease the temperature and set a minimum limit of 10 degrees.
+3. code and tests for the thermostat to have a maximum temp of 25 when PSM is on and 32 when PSM if off.
+PSM is on by default.
+The thermostat can be reset.

 ## Code style